-Basin Plans provide a mechanism by which the performance standards in the Minimum Requirements can be evaluated and refined based on an analysis of a basin or watershed.
+Basin Plans provide a mechanism by which the Minimum Requirements and implementing BMPs can be evaluated and refined based on an analysis of a basin or watershed.
 Basin Plans may be used to develop control strategies to address impacts from future development and to correct specific problems whose sources are known or suspected.
 Basin Plans can be effective at addressing both long-term cumulative impacts of pollutant loads and short-term acute impacts of pollutant concentrations, as well as hydrologic impacts to streams, wetlands, and groundwater resources.